Mutations: APP K670_M671delinsNL (Swedish)

+Mutations: APP K670_M671delinsNL (Swedish)**

 Genetic Background: C57BL/6

 This widely-used and extensively characterized model was developed by colleagues at Novartis Pharma and the University of Basel.
-Mice have a 7-fold overexpression of human APP containing the Swedish mutation.
-The original publication (Sturchler-Pierrat et al., 1997) also described two additional models: APP14, which also contains the hAPP751 transgene bearing the Swedish mutation but utilized the human Thy1 promoter, and APP22, which was similar to the APP14 line except the hAPP751 transgene contained both the Swedish and London (V717I) mutations.
-These models are no longer available.
+Mice have a 7-fold overexpression of mutant human APP carrying the Swedish mutation.
+The original publication (Sturchler-Pierrat et al., 1997) also described two additional models: APP14, which similarly expresses the hAPP751 transgene bearing the Swedish mutation but utilizes the human Thy1 promoter, and APP22, which expresses APP with both the Swedish and London (V717I) mutations.
+The APP14 and APP22 models are no longer available.
 Data on this page refer to hemizygous APP23 animals.
 Homozygous APP23 mice on the C57BL/6 genetic background are viable but difficult to maintain as they breed less efficiently.
 Homozygotes reportedly develop amyloid pathology earlier and faster than hemizygotes (The Jackson Lab, May 2017).

-Spatial memory defects in Morris Water maze at 3 months and progresses with age (Van dam et al., 2003; Kelly et al., 2003).
+Spatial memory defects in Morris Water maze at three months and progresses with age (Van dam et al., 2003; Kelly et al., 2003).
 Memory deficits in passive avoidance (shock) test were observed in 25 month-old mice, but not at younger ages (Kelly et al., 2003).

 When visualized, these models will distributed over a 18 month timeline demarcated at the following intervals: 1mo, 3mo, 6mo, 9mo, 12mo, 15mo, 18mo+.